astronomer/astro-provider-databricks/README.md

     airflow db init
     ```

-4. [Create using your preferred way](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) a Databricks Airflow connection (so Airflow can access Databricks using your credentials).
+4. [Create a Databricks connection in Airflow](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html).
 This can be done by running the following command, replacing the login and password (with your access token):

 ```shell
 # If using Airflow 2.3 or higher: